 What are the differences between natural, organic and conventional beauty products?
 It all boils down to the ingredients listed on the label.

 Natural products are those that contains ingredients that are plant (botanicals) or mineral-based rather than synthetically created in a laboratory.
-Natural products do not include chemicals such as parabens, SLS, synthetic fragrance, etc. If they do, then they are not ‘natural’ to me.
+Such products do not include chemicals such as parabens, SLS, synthetic fragrance, etc. If they do, then they are not truly ‘natural’ to me.

 One of the ways to determine whether a product is considered natural is through the seal of certification bodies such as Ecocert.
 To obtain Ecocert’s ‘Natural Cosmetic’ label, a minimum of at least 50% of all plant-based ingredients in the formula and a minimum of 5% of all ingredients by weight must come from organic farming.